Estimating a probability mass function with unknown labels: Introduction

-To be mathematically more precise we can state the basic estimation problem of the high profile estimator or NPMLE in a simplified manner as follows: Given $N_1,\ldots,N_K$ a set of absolute frequencies, $N_i$ denoting the number of times a species $i$ is observed.
-The $N_i$ are ordered (by us) in decreasing order.
-There is another order, provided by Nature, which orders the species in how frequent they are in nature, which can be modelled by a set of decreasing probabilities $\theta_1,\theta_2,\ldots$ that sum to one, where $\theta_{\alpha}$ denotes how frequent the $\alpha$th most frequent species is, in Nature's order.
-We can view our data $N$ as a sorting or ordering of an underlying data set $X_{\alpha_1},\ldots,X_{\alpha_k}$ (for some indices $\alpha_i, i=1,\ldots,n$).
-There is an unobserved map, which takes the order provided by us to the order provided by Nature, which we can denote by $\chi$ and which is a bijection.
-We will show later that the likelihood for $\theta$ based on the data $N$ for this problem can be written
+We can state the basic estimation problem of the high profile estimator or PML in a simplified manner as follows: Given $N_1,\ldots,N_K$ a set of absolute frequencies, $N_i$ denoting the number of times a species $i$ is observed, and ordered (by us) in decreasing order.
+There is another order, provided by Nature, which orders the species in how frequent they are in Nature, modelled by a set of decreasing probabilities $\theta_1,\theta_2,\ldots$ that sum to one, where $\theta_{\alpha}$ denotes how frequent the $\alpha$th most frequent species is.
+We can view our data $N$ as an ordering of an underlying data set $X_{\alpha_1},\ldots,X_{\alpha_k}$ (for some indices $\alpha_i, i=1,\ldots,n$).
+There is an unobserved map, which takes the order provided by us to the order provided by Nature, which we denote by $\chi$ and which is a bijection.
+We will derive the likelihood for $\theta$ based on the data $N$ for this problem, and define the PML of $\theta$ as the maximizer of that likelihood under the assumptions $\theta_1\geq \theta_2\geq \ldots, \sum \theta_i=1$.
+However, typically, and with high probability, the PML $\hat{\theta}$ will not exist in the above model.